ethereum/EIPs/sips/sip-93.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

 This SIP proposes to supersede the current SCCP signaling process outlined in ([SIP-90](./sip-90.md)), with an extended version that features a delegated voting system.
-The delegated voting system is more in line with the preexisting Synthetix Governance system on discord whilst also providing the benefits of snapshot voting.
+Delegated voting is more in line with the preexisting Synthetix Governance framework on discord whilst also providing the benefits of snapshot voting.

 ## Abstract